Chicago Foundation for Women: History

 CFW is a community foundation that was founded in 1985 by four philanthropists named; Marjorie Craig Benton, Sunny Fischer, Iris J. Krieg, and Lucia Woods Lindley.
-The current president and CEO of the organization is Felicia Davis, who has held the position since 2019.
+The current interim president and CEO of the organization is Sunny Fischer.
 CFW is associated with the Global Women's Funding Movement, a worldwide grant making operation.
 Actions performed by the organization focus on providing counseling to women and girls within the Chicago area, ending gender discrimination and supporting women and girls who lack economic security.

 Giving Circles and Giving Councils

 The Chicago Foundation for Women has giving circles and councils that serve as its community funding partners.
 CFW's giving councils and circles are affinity-based and geographic based.
 Members of each giving council and circle pool their dollars to expand their investments into local organizations making a difference in the lives of women and girls in their communities.
 There is a council annual membership fee, half of which goes to the organization as a whole and the other half goes to the specific council itself.
 Members usually join through website information or from word of mouth, each council is given a budget of about US$40,000 per year.